 Graduate of Notre Dame High School in West Haven, CT, where he was a two year captain and Hartford Courant all state selection his senior year.
 Also played hockey.
 Attended the University of Vermont where he was a two time All America East catcher and ranks in the top 10 all time for games played, at bats, hits, doubles, home runs, and runs batted in.
 Was nominated for the Johnny Bench Award (top 40 catchers in Division 1 college baseball) his senior year.
 Bob was a 3 year member of the champion Middletown Giants of the New England Collegiate Wooden Bat league where he was named all-league catcher and playoff MVP his final year.

-Bob has worked with Jim Neidlinger for 15 years teaching hitting and catching.
+Bob has worked with Jim Neidlinger for 15 years teaching hitting and catching as well as being a coach within the Bases Loaded Bulldogs travel organization.

 Attended high school at Rice Memorial in South Burlington Vermont.
 Selected as the Metro Player of the Year 1999, selected as USA TODAY player of the year for Vermont as well as an Honorable mention all-American.
 Baseball America also selected him as an honorable mention all American in 1999.
 He threw 5 no hitters in high school and struck out a school record 326 batters along with a 26-3 career record.
 He attended the University of Vermont where in 2003 he was the first pitcher ever from UVM to be selected Pitcher of the Year in the America East Conference.
 He was selected first team all New England and First Team All Northeast from Baseball America.
 He finished fifth in the Nation in era with a 1.41 era.
 He was selected to play and start in the All New England game at Fenway Park.
 In June 2003, he was drafted by the Houston Astros in the 16th round of the professional amateur draft.
 He played in the Astros organization for 4 seasons reaching Double A Corpus Christi Texas.
 He was twice selected as organization pitcher of the month for relievers.
 He finished his career with two seasons with The Worcester Tornadoes of the Can-Am League.

-Jamie has been teaching baseball professionally since 2003 and has helped over 25 players reach the college ranks with 3 of them obtaining college scholarships for baseball.
+Jamie is currently the Rice Memorial High School varsity baseball coach and has been teaching baseball professionally since 2003.
+He has helped over 25 players reach the college ranks with 3 of them obtaining college scholarships for baseball.
 He resides in Colchester with his wife Kate and their three sons.

 Ralph has been the “pitching guru” in Vermont for over 30 years.
 Since Ralph’s retirement, he has joined the Bases Loaded staff two days a week to share his wealth of knowledge.